tiagoantao/AgeStructureNe/README.md

 ---------------

-You can start by running the simulator on one scenario, for example
+You can start by running the simulator on one scenario, for example:

 python sim.py ldne/100grizzly.conf example

-Will run an age structured population of Grizzlies with a N1 of 100 and write the output on example.* files
+Will run an age structured population of Grizzlies with a N1 of 100 and write the output on example.\* files

+This will generate 2 files:

+example.sim - non-genetic output (generation, replicate, individual id sex and parent id)

+example.gen - the genome of each individual

+Typically you will want to run several replicates.
+For that you can run

+bash doSim.sh 100grizzly 0 20 ldne

+This will do 20 replicates (0 to 19) and store them on data/ldne/100grizzly\* .
+Ignore the rm errors.

+If you desire you can run replicates in parallel (i.e. run several instances of the above, see e.g doSimAll.sh which runs 20 replicates - 10 at a time).
+You will need to have enough CPU power and memory for this!

 Non-genetic Analysis
 --------------------

+Generate non-genetic raw information (vk, offspring count, ...)

+python totalAll.py ldne/var-100grizzly.conf

+(see ldne/var\*conf for examples)

 Genetic Analysis
 ----------------